 For most people, deciding what should be done with their assets and possessions after they die is not something they like to consider.
-Although it is a bit morbid, this decision is extremely important to ensure that your carefully earned assets are distributed according to your wishes.
+Although it is a bit morbid, this decision is extremely important to ensure your carefully earned assets are distributed according to your wishes.
 While most people bequest their house, household contents, jewellery, collectibles, cars, boats, and things of that nature in their will, their superannuation and pension balances are often forgotten.
+This is where superannuation death benefit nominations become extremely important.

 What steps can you take?